amanreddy77/deeplink/DEPLOYMENT.md

 ```
 REACT_APP_API_URL=https://your-render-backend-url.onrender.com
 ```
-Replace `your-render-backend-url` with your actual Render backend URL.
+**⚠️ Important**: Replace `your-render-backend-url` with your actual Render backend URL (you'll get this after deploying the backend).

 ### Step 4: Deploy
 Click "Deploy" and wait for deployment to complete.